-The purpose of the [District/School] Emergency Operations Plan (School EOP) is to provide information on how to respond to emergency incidents by outlining the responsibilities and duties of [School Name] and its employees.
+The purpose of the School Emergency Operations Plan (School EOP) is to provide information on how to respond to emergency incidents by outlining the responsibilities and duties of the School and its employees.
 Developing, maintaining, and exercising the plan empowers employees to act quickly and knowledgeably.
 The plan educates staff, faculty, students, and other key stakeholders on their roles and responsibilities before, during, and after an incident.
-This plan provides parents and other members of the community with assurances that [School name] has established guidelines and procedures to respond to incidents/hazards in an effective way.
+This plan provides parents and other members of the community with assurances that the School has established guidelines and procedures to respond to incidents/hazards in an effective way.